 Some players who had high talent ceilings would initially demand a larger price, and players who were not expected to be starters demanded a smaller price.

-The only questions that remained was this: Which player(s) should I invest in, and how much of the market could I own?
+The only questions that remained were this: Which player(s) should I invest in, and how much of the market could I own?

 My Best Investments